samachr/github-for-project-management-demo/README.md

 Definition of Done
 ==
 Issues cannot move to done without an approved code review, merge into master, and released.
 This ensures that no work is drifting between sprints and creating hidden work.
-We will be dependable and release intentionally.
+The greatest value here will be increased dependability of the development team.